Mcd123651/flutter_template/README.md

 ## FAQ

 1. Google Sign-in not working

-  a.
-Make sure your google-services.json is inside `android/app/` directory.
+    1. Make sure your google-services.json is inside `android/app/` directory.

-  b.
-If you are reusing a Firebase project ensure you have the correct SHA1 key in Firebase.
+    2. If you are reusing a Firebase project ensure you have the correct SHA1 key in Firebase.
 Then download google-services.json and update.